-Shame is liar whose only intent is to divert us from or diminish entirely any chance for success.
+Shame is a liar whose only intent is to divert us from or diminish entirely any chance for success.
 Shame can take a single mistake and make it our identity.
-In fact the very armor we were meant to wear for power in standing against the devils schemes becomes a buckling weight disguised as weakness and shame.
+The very armor we were meant to wear for power in standing against the devil’s schemes becomes a buckling weight disguised as weakness and shame.

-It is no secret that I love the stories of the women of the bible; Rahab the harlot, the Adulteress, Mary Magdalene and of course the Samaritan woman at the well.
-Each of these women felt shame, hid from others and ultimately experienced mercy and grace in their darkest moments of carrying guilt.
-Sure their shame came from what appears to be easily avoidable choices to us, but do we really know their stories?
-Do we know the backstory or simply what we choose to see selfishly and are we really all that different or innocent?
+It is no secret that I love the stories of the women of the bible; Rahab the harlot, the Adulteress, Mary Magdalene, and of course the Samaritan woman at the well.
+Each of these women felt shame, hid from others, and ultimately experienced mercy and grace in their darkest moments of carrying guilt.
+Some may presume their shame came from avoidable choices but do we know their stories?
+Are we all that different or innocent?
 Jesus saw the before and the after and chose love anyhow.
-Just like he did with Judas, he knew what he would do, and still fed him at his table.
-Do you ever wonder what it is he knew that made him choose them and love them any way?
+Just like he did with Judas, he knew what he would do, and still fed him at his table and washed his feet.
+Do you ever wonder what it is he knew that made him choose them and love them anyway?
 Or, us?
-Think of all your shortcomings and the fact that he still sees you blameless and worthy.
+Think of all your shortcomings and the fact that he still sees you as blameless and worthy.
 Shame finds us guilty and Jesus sets us free.

 We have a choice to use our eyes as they were intended; to look beyond situations and choices instead of a judgmental stare down.
 We also have a choice and the ability to see there is always more to what we see or hear as a “story” and have empathy and compassion remembering that behind that “story” is an actual human being living that reality.
-That behind the rumor, the imperfections, the mugshot, the divorce, the depression and the abuse there is still someone richly deserving of love, mercy and grace.
+Behind the rumor, the imperfections, the mugshot, the divorce, the depression, and the abuse there is still someone richly deserving, and in need of love, mercy, and grace.
 If this is you, you need to know this truth.
 When I say you are not disqualified, I mean that.
 We can not fail when God is our qualifier.
 And, when we least expect it he levels the playing field whether we are prepared for it or not.

-This pandemic has opened my eyes to the things we have been doing wrong and the first is forgetting to love others as ourselves – which means we NEED to love ourselves.
-We can’t love ourselves when our arms are full from carrying the weight of every mistake we have made.
-It is not intended for us to do so.
-Even more so, the weight you’re carrying may come from things you don’t even realize you’re hiding behind.
-Things such as using humor to hide behind depression.
-Or, facades to hide behind financial struggles, abuse or possibly low self-esteem.
-Addictions manifest themselves in so many ways besides drugs, alcohol, sex, relationships etc., what about our work?
+Addictions manifest themselves in so many ways besides drugs, alcohol, sex, relationships, etc., what about our work?
 Or, a project?
 Our phones?
-Activities, hobbies and sports?
-A busy schedule to appear important when instead it is just temporarily numbing the pain that silence brings, becoming no different than drugs and alcohol.
-We hide and find guilt in more ways then we care to admit, and the truth is we all have our own well that we visit in the heat of the day.
-We just change up the route, however just like Jesus did with the Samaritan woman, he will go out of his way, taking the longer route to meet you right where you are and remind you of his need to use your story, to have you speak life with it and that he loves you.
+Activities, hobbies, and sports?
+A busy schedule appears important when instead it is just temporarily numbing the pain that silence brings, becoming no different than drugs and alcohol.
+We hide and find guilt in more ways than we care to admit, and the truth is we all have our own well that we visit in the heat of the day.
+We just change up the route.
+However, just like Jesus did with the Samaritan woman, he will go out of his way, taking the longer route to meet you right where you are and remind you of his need to use your story, to have you speak life with it and that he loves you.